Xilinx/xacc/docs/ucla.md

 ## Research Descriptions
 #### 1. AutoSA
-We developed an open-source systolic array compiler, AutoSA, targeting Xilinx FPGAs.
-This compiler offers FPGA programmers an easy solution to generate high-performance systolic arrays on Xilinx FPGAs.
+We developed an open-source systolic array compiler, AutoSA, targeting AMD FPGAs.
+This compiler offers FPGA programmers an easy solution to generate high-performance systolic arrays on AMD FPGAs.
 We are using the Alveo U250 board to verify our designs.
 Also, we are collaborating with Cornell to integrate AutoSA into HeteroCL.

 > *Open-sourced Github page:* [AutoSA](https://github.com/UCLA-VAST/AutoSA)